MicrosoftDocs/power-automate-docs/articles/web-api.md

 | description       | The user-provided description of the flow. |
 | clientdata        | A string-encoded JSON of an object that contains the connectionReferences and the definition of the flow. |

-[Documentation for the Dataverse workflow entity](/powerapps/developer/data-platform/reference/entities/workflow) has additional useful information about properties/fields and their usage.
+The [documentation for the Dataverse workflow](/powerapps/developer/data-platform/reference/entities/workflow) has additional information about properties/fields and their usage.

 You can also request specific properties, filter the list of flows, and much more, as described in the [Dataverse API documentation for querying data](/powerapps/developer/common-data-service/webapi/query-data-web-api).
 For example, this query returns only the automated, instant, or scheduled flows that are currently on: